The concept of the Fourth Trimester is a fairly new term for one of the most difficult parts of pregnancy. But what is it?

 What is the Fourth Trimester of Pregnancy?

-The fourth trimester is the term that refers to the first twelve weeks following childbirth.
-It was first coined by pediatrician, Dr. Harvey Karp, who believes a baby’s environment should be much like it was inside the mother’s womb for the first three months following birth.
+The 4th trimester is the term that refers to the first twelve weeks, a three-month period, following childbirth.
+It was first coined by pediatrician Dr. Harvey Karp who believes a baby’s environment should be much like it was inside the mother’s womb for the first three months following birth.
 During this time, you and your baby are separate but still one.
 It is a time of great change, transition, and process not only in your baby but also in you!

 In other words, there is a good reason we put the milk in the cabinet.

 It isn’t only our brains that are changing by leaps and bounds, it’s also our hormones.
 Many are dipping.
-Many are rising, and this will continue for quite some time.
+Many are rising, and the hormonal changes will continue for quite some time.
 Some research even suggests it may take two years for our hormones to settle back into a “normal” pattern.

 What is a fourth trimester?

-It bothers me enormously that we in the medical community have placed such emphasis on the six-week postpartum visit.
+As a nurse, it bothers me enormously that we in the medical community have placed such emphasis on the six-week postpartum visit.
 I believe it has given mothers a false expectation they should be “back to normal” by this time.
+There is much emphasis on care for us throughout our first three trimesters of pregnancy and for our human babies, but little medical attention has been given to the mother’s health in the months following birth.
 But I have good news.

 ACOG (The American College of Obstetricians and Gynecologists) is beginning to recognize the importance of the fourth trimester.

 Change is coming Mama!
-There is a better reach of care on the horizon for you, and I couldn’t be happier about it.
-It is my goal to fan the flames of conversation about the importance of the fourth trimester and to help new mothers make this transition as smoothly as possible through education, encouragement, and community.
+There is a better reach of ongoing care from healthcare providers and medical professionals on the horizon for you, and I couldn’t be happier about it.
+It is my goal to fan the flames of conversation about this critical time period called the fourth trimester and to help new mothers make this transition as smoothly as possible through education, encouragement, and community.

 Would you like to be a part of this journey?
 I would love for you to join me and to hear your story as I create resources for new mothers to make a better transition through the fourth trimester.
 Tell my story.
-(Don’t worry, it’s completely confidential) Yes, keep me updated on this.
+(Don’t worry, it’s completely confidential!)

 The fourth trimester is a metamorphosis journey.
 It completely changes us physically, emotionally, and spiritually.
 Much like the caterpillar that transitions to a butterfly, so are new mothers.
 New, but still you!
 Please know you are surrounded by so many others that have gone through what you have, and you are not alone.
 Here’s to thriving in your fourth trimester journey!